Description

 Which means for our asset as example:

-• Compared with SPY (0.43) in the period of the last 3 years, the ratio of annual return and downside deviation of 1.07 is greater, thus better.
+• Compared with the benchmark SPY (0.91) in the period of the last 5 years, the excess return divided by the downside deviation of 1.11 of Synopsys is larger, thus better.

 Ulcer: